 2. Educate Yourself

+If you do not understand addiction, then educate yourself.
+It is hard to support someone’s disease if you do not understand it.
 Research addiction and any addiction treatment they may be undergoing.
-Research detox symptoms, recovery, and more to find out how you can support your loved one through every stage of the process.
-The rehab facility your loved one goes to may be able to help you with the education process.
+Research detox symptoms, recovery, and more to find out how you can support your loved one through every process stage.
+Talk to the person you love and find out what they need from you.

 3. Change With Them